sokini/sokini.github.io/week5/week5_lec3.markdown

 title: Week 5 - Lecture
 ---

-Re-arrange the code so that it always asks us are we there yet unless the location is "hotel".
+Re-arrange the code so that it always asks us are we there yet unless the location is "hotel". \

+The first two lines are: \
+> location = 'Central station' \
+> traveling = True \

 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>